xabbu42/Bachelorarbeit/arbeit.md

 > the limit of this process is nothing less than the causal structure
 > of the world. [@Kitcher1989, 500]

-An einer früheren Stelle erwähnt er eine Möglichkeit, wie dies aussehen könnte, auf die ich mich in meiner Arbeit konzentrieren will:
+Weiter vorne im Text erwähnt er eine Möglichkeit, wie dies aussehen könnte, auf die ich mich in meiner Arbeit konzentrieren will:

 > A successful analysis of explanation might be used directly to offer
 > an analysis of causation -- most simply, by proposing that one event